Can You Use Azelaic Acid Everyday? Advice From Our Experts | Apostrophe

 All this talk of acids can sound a little scientific (and even downright complicated)—we get it.
 It’s not easy to figure out exactly what skin care products are right for your beautifully unique skin.
 We all know to wash, exfoliate, and moisturize, but there’s a whole world of additional acids that could be doing some serious heavy lifting to make your skin as clear and radiant as it can be.
 It can be a real challenge to track them all down on your own, and it takes so much time to find out if they even work for you.
 You might have questions about different products’ uses such as the benefits of using azelaic acid vs. retinol (or both).

 That’s why Apostrophe wants to step in and do the hard work for you.
 We provide users with a personalized skin care plan specially designed to accommodate your skin’s needs.
-Let Apostrophe do the heavy lifting for you, using the board-certified dermatologists on their platform to make sure you have a complete recipe to make your skin the best it can be.
+Let Apostrophe do the heavy lifting for you, using the dermatology providers on their platform to make sure you have a complete recipe to make your skin the best it can be.

 Sources: